prettier/prettier/commands.md

 `groupId` can be used to check another _already printed_ group instead of the current group.

-If a [`hardline`](#hardline) is present within the possible contents, the group containing the `ifBreak` command will be broken regardless of said content being printed, which might not be desireable.
-This behaviour is a design limitation and probably hints that the same printed result could be achieved in a different way.
+If a [`hardline`](#hardline) or [`breakParent`](#breakParent) is present within the possible contents, the parent groups will be broken regardless of said content being printed, which might not be desireable.
+This behaviour is a design limitation.
+Usually the desired result can be achieved in a different way.

 In the rare case that `hardline` is definitely needed, consider using [`hardlineWithoutBreakParent`](#hardlinewithoutbreakparent-and-literallinewithoutbreakparent) instead to avoid an unwanted group break propagation.